17. Example [nuxt-20]: Porting the [vuejs-22] example

 export default function(context) {

-// managing the PHP session cookie in the browser
+// management of the PHP session cookie in the browser

-// the browser's PHP session cookie must match the one found in the Nuxt session
+// the browser's PHP session cookie must be identical to the one found in the nuxt session

-// The [end-session] action receives a new PHP cookie (both server and Nuxt client)
+// the [end-session] action receives a new PHP cookie (server as nuxt client)

-// If the server receives it, the client must forward it to the browser
+// if the server receives it, the client must pass it on to the browser

-// for its own communication with the PHP server
+// for its own exchanges with the PHP server

 const phpSessionCookie = context.store.state.phpSessionCookie